williamscale/williamscale.github.io/_projects/ercot-load-prediction.markdown

 | 12/30/2024   | Monday    | Weekday      | 273434.7   |
 | 12/31/2024   | Tuesday   | Weekday      | 261770.4   |

-Next, [NOAA's Online Weather Data](https://www.weather.gov/media/climateservices/NOWData.pdf) (NOWData) was [queried](https://www.weather.gov/wrh/Climate?wfo=ewx) for daily high and low temperatures [$\deg$F].
+Next, [NOAA's Online Weather Data](https://www.weather.gov/media/climateservices/NOWData.pdf) (NOWData) was [queried](https://www.weather.gov/wrh/Climate?wfo=ewx) for daily high and low temperatures [$^{\circ}$F].
 Although the South zone does not include San Antonio, the location selected was San Antonio Area as it is geographically central to the South zone and should be representative.
 A snippet of the weather data is shown below.

 | operatingDay | Min     | Max     |
 |:------------:|:-------:|:-------:|